-5. X Kiribati - The project support will complement the existing Whole of acuvines been done?
-It not, what analysis remains to be done to enably implementation and proposed timeline?
-Isiand Approach implemented unrougnout Kirloau and where imidal Integrated Vulnerability Assessments will be conducted the development of the island strategic plans based on the IVAs conducted will inform the implementation and outputs of the project support.
+5. Has any preliminary analysis/ identification of lessons learned/ existin activities been done?
+If not, what analysis remains to be done to enable implementation and proposed timeline?
+X Kiribati - The project support will complement the existing Whole of Island Approach implemented throughout Kiribati and where initial Integrated Vulnerability Assessments will be conducted, the development of the island strategic plans based on the IVAs conducted will inform the implementation and outputs of the project support.
 We look to implement the project on islands which have already undergone IVAs and ISPs and which will serve as the guide for implementation and where the support will be provided.
 The proposed timeline will be in alignment with the project workplan.
 Tuvalu - There hasn't been any analysis done, however the department have collated lesson learnt, best practices and other findings from previous relevant project.
 The next step should be focus on analysing these issues.
 It is proposed that the project will provide the funds that enable the department to carry out these related activities.
 RMI - There are ongoing projects such as the Ridge to Reef where there are related existing activities to cope with consequences of Climate Change.
-The soon to be rolled out Third National Communication & Biennial Update Report (TNC/BUR) - reporting obligations to the UNFCCC will also greatly help complement & contribute to this work.
-6. Have beneficiary criteria been identified?
-If not, what will be the proce X Kiribati - No Beneficiary criteria has been identified, however upon the and timeline. roll-out of the inception workshop, and the identification of the sites, we will then provide information on this.
-The IVA and ISPs will also be able support the beneficiary criteria.
-Tuvalu - There is no work done to formalize the selection of beneficiary criteria.
-However, that are some initial discussions among the National advisory Council on Climate Change (NACCC) on how this project and other related projects (e.g., GIZ and IOM projects) their potential benefits to different levels of the communities.
-It is expected that this project could facilitate the formalization of beneficiary criteria.
-RMI - This will be done during through a consultation commencing at the Inception Workshop and especially coordinated with the newly establishe Climate Change Secretariat Beneficiary criteria have been identified in all 3 countries and
+The soon to be rolled out Third National Communication &amp; Biennial Update Report (TNC/BUR) - reporting obligations to the UNFCCC will also greatly help complement &amp; contribute to this work.
+Have beneficiary criteria been identified?
+If not, what will be the proce and timeline.
+X Kiribati - No Beneficiary critera has been identified, however upon the ro out of the inception workshop, and the identification of the sites, we will then provide information on this.
+The IVA and ISPs will also be able to support the beneficiary criteria.
+Tuvalu - There is no work done to formalise the selection of beneficiary criterias.
+However, that are some initial discussions among the National advisory Council on Climate Change (NACCC) on how this project and other related projects (e.g.GIZ and IOM projects) their potential benefits different levels of the communities.
+It is expected that this project could facilitate the formalisation of beneficiary criteria.
+RMI - This will be done during through a consultation commencing at the Inception Workshop and especially coordinated with the newly establishe Climate Change Secretariat

 Applied, hence the selection of pilot sites and interventions.
-7. Have any agreements been made with the relevant Government X Tuvalu - Agreements between the Department of Climate Change and counterparts relating to project implementation sites, approaches, Department of Agriculture have been identified and finalized at the Government contribution?
+7. Have any agreements been made with the relevant Government Х Tuvalu - Agreements between the Department of Climate Change and counterparts relating to project implementation sites, approaches, Department of Agriculture have been identified and finalized at the Government contribution?
 Inception workshop and when need arises 8.
-Have clear arrangements been made on project implementing approac X Done during the consultation workshop in Suva and in numerous email between project recipient organizations? communication.
-9. What other preparatory activities need to be undertaken before actual N/A project implementation can begin and how long will this take?
+Have clear arrangements been made on project implementing approact Х Done during the consultation workshop in Suva and in numerous email between project recipient organizations? communication.
+9. What other preparatory activities need to be undertaken before actual N/A ł project implementation can begin and how long will this take?